asimihsan/asim_ihsan_io/hugo/content/posts/healthy-breathing-with-a-smart-bulb/index.md

 summary_image_enabled: true
 summary_image: breathing01.svg
 summary_image_title: Diagram illustrating breathing at a certain rate with the help of a smart bulb.

+meta_description: >-
+    Learn how to breathe better and boost your health with a smart bulb.
+Discover how a smart bulb can guide you to the optimal breathing rate and rhythm.

 tags:
 -   breathing
 -   health